nazdridoy/ngpt/CONTRIBUTING.md

 ## Questions and Discussions

 For questions about the project that aren't bugs or feature requests, please use GitHub Discussions instead of opening an issue.
 This helps keep the issue tracker focused on bugs and features.

+## Common Tasks

+### Adding a New Mode

+If you're adding a new mode to nGPT, you should:

+1. Create a new file in `ngpt/cli/modes/` for your mode implementation
+2. Add your mode to the mode selection logic in `ngpt/cli/args.py`
+3. Update help documentation to include your mode
+4. Add tests for your new mode
+5. Update documentation in `docs/usage/` to describe your mode

+### Improving Renderers

+For improvements to the output rendering:

+1. Modify the renderer code in `ngpt/cli/renderers.py`
+2. Ensure backward compatibility if possible
+3. Test with various types of output (code, markdown, tables, etc.)

+### Updating Documentation

+When updating documentation:

+1. Ensure your changes are reflected in both the code docstrings and in the Markdown documentation
+2. Update examples if necessary
+3. Test that documentation renders correctly

 ## License